TitovaA/TitovaA/README.md

 # Hi, I`m Anastasiya 👋
-Junior PHP back-end Developer with 2 years of commertial experience.
+Junior PHP back-end Developer with 1,5 years of commertial experience.

 ## WORK EXPERIENCE
-### Сonsultant in The Federal Service for State Statistics (Rosstat)
-*   Integration of primary statistical information from each region into a single whole for the country and further calculation of analytical indicators
-*   Development of methodologies for calculating statistical indicators
-*   Сreation of technical specifications for calculation software

-### Junior PHP back-end Developer in Russian Foreign Trade Academy
+### May 2021 - Present: Junior PHP back-end Developer in Russian Foreign Trade Academy ()
 *   Creating scripts to integrate various services with each other via API
 *   Development of new modules organization’s web portal and modification of existing ones
 *   Ensuring synchronization of users between services (accounting database, Active Directory, internal web portal).
 My personal achievement: integrated user management in the gate access control system into general synchronization
+### May 2019 - May 2021: Сonsultant in The Federal Service for State Statistics (Rosstat)
+*   Integration of primary statistical information from each region into a single whole for the country and further calculation of analytical indicators
+*   Development of methodologies for calculating statistical indicators
+*   Сreation of technical specifications for calculation software

 ## 🛠 Technical Stack